MS-LIMA/PhotonSerializer/README.md

 The theoretical size of given structure is 24 bytes.
 When the given structure is serialized with Binary Formatter, the size is 199 bytes which is 8 times larger than the theoretical size.
 This may lead to traffic overhead when serializing and sending it to the network.

-# II.
+# III.
 Serialize with JsonUtility
 ### 1. Serialize
 Given structure above will be serialized with JsonUtility and coverted to bytes.
 Serializing the structure is as follows: